turksmathstuff/turksmathstuff.github.io/calcbc.md

 # Calc C Notes and Videos (Numbering starts over...)

 ## Notes 01
-Partial fraction decomposition (leading to integrals, of course!); non-repeating linear factors; repeated linear factors; quadratic factors.
+Partial fraction decomposition again! (leading to integrals, of course!); non-repeating linear factors; repeated linear factors; quadratic factors.
+(If you mastered it the first time, these are skippable...the course I actually teach, Calc CD, starts with this.)

 * [Here's a link](https://docs.google.com/open?id=0B11F_FpivrRiZDAwMzY0OGEtMWRhNC00NWRlLThlOTItMWI3ZmFlOThhZGJh) to the notes.
-* [Here's a link](https://drive.google.com/file/d/0B11F_FpivrRianZqTlAtemJTalk/edit?resourcekey=0-PDv-wP8VsIotsbIPvJ93Qw) to Notes 27 of Calc AB.
-And [here's](https://www.youtube.com/playlist?list=PL6iwkLfBjZizLt7TV3J7z4CbTHYuL-DiW) the complete solutions and explanations!
 * [Here's a link](https://www.youtube.com/playlist?list=PL6iwkLfBjZixOT5CHOEpTe54kPfJDJYeD) to a YouTube playlist of additional videos about these notes.